EASME

 Rdot Display is a Swedish company focused on transforming the reflective display industry.
 It specializes in the manufacture of printed displays that are designed to be low power consuming and efficient, catering to small display needs.
 Rdot's products are environmentally friendly and cost-effective, making them suitable for a variety of applications, including sensors, packaging, disposables, electronic shelf labels, and various consumer electronics.
 By enabling users to display simple messages with minimal power consumption and cost, Rdot Display aims to provide innovative solutions that meet contemporary demands for sustainability and efficiency.

-Ilya Pharma AB, established in 2016 and headquartered in Uppsala, Sweden, specializes in the development of biological drugs for treating skin and mucosal wounds.
+Ilya Pharma AB, established in 2016 and headquartered in Uppsala, Sweden, specializes in developing biological drugs for treating skin and mucosal wounds.
 The company's innovative approach involves genetically modifying lactic acid bacteria, commonly found in yogurt, to produce substances that accelerate wound healing.
 Ilya Pharma focuses on both acute and chronic wounds, with a particular emphasis on addressing the unique challenges faced by diabetic patients.
-The company's work is grounded in extensive scientific research conducted at Uppsala University and the Swedish University of Agriculture.

 Ocean Harvesting Technologies AB